 In December 2019, the FASB issued ASU No. 2019-12 (ASC Topic 740), "Simplifying the Accounting for Income Taxes."
-This standard simplifies accounting for income taxes by removing certain exceptions to the general principles and clarifying existing guidance.
-This standard will be effective for fiscal years, and interim periods within those years, beginning after December 15, 2020.
+This standard simplifies accounting for income taxes by removing certain exceptions to the general principles and amending existing guidance to improve consistent application.
+This standard will be effective for fiscal years, and interim periods within those years, beginning after December 15, 2021.
 Early adoption is permitted.
-We are assessing the impact of this standard on our consolidated financial statements.
+We are in the process of assessing the impact of this standard on our consolidated financial statements.